streamingfast/cli/README.md

 # dfuse CLI Library

-This is a quick and simple library containing low-level primitive to create quick and hackish CLI applications without all the fuzz required for a full production app.
-This library is opiniated and aims at doing CLI tool rapidly.
+Quick and opinionated library aiming to create CLI application rapidly.
+The library contains CLI primitives (around Cobra/Viper) as well as low-level primitives to ease the creation of developer scripts.

 **Note** This library is experimental and the API could change without notice.